EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Planning with Learned Traction Distribution

-\begin{remark} Both~\eqref{eq:cvar_cost} and the proposed~\eqref{eq:cvar_dyn} provide intuitive notions of risk that depend on the worst-case expected cost and terrain traction.
-Moreover, they are simple to tune with a single risk parameter $\alpha$, avoiding the need to manually design weights for a potentially large variety of terrain types. \end{remark}
+Both \cvarcost{} and \cvardyn{} leverage intuitive notions of risk based on the worst-case expected cost and traction, respectively.
+Moreover, they are simple to tune with a single risk parameter $\alpha$ regardless of the number of terrain types.
+Note that \cvarcost{} is a general algorithm that handles uncertainty in the planning problem~\cite{wang2021adaptive}.
+In comparison, \cvardyn{} is computationally cheaper, but it exploits the intuition that low traction usually worsens time-to-goal.
+However, such relationship between system parameters and task performance may not hold for more complicated systems and different tasks.

-\begin{remark} While adding auxiliary penalties for trajectories entering low-traction terrain can generate similar risk-aware behaviors achievable by our approach, we show that using the proposed \cvardyn{}~\eqref{eq:cvar_dyn} leads to solutions with better trade-offs between success rate and time-to-goal than ones achieved by using the nominal objective augmented with terrain penalties (see Fig.~\ref{fig:veg_penalty}), while achieving higher success rate than \cvarcost{}~\eqref{eq:cvar_cost} with less computation.
-In practice, using the proposed cost with auxiliary penalties for undesirable terrain types, such as OOD terrain, can lead to better performance (see Sec.~\ref{sec:exp_bag_sim} and Sec.~\ref{sec:results:outdoor_exp_spot}). \end{remark}